Photos by: CUNY School of Professional Studies.

-Our school is unique; our classmates are diverse; and to that day, I recall meeting only five of my classmates in person.
+Our school is unique; our classmates are diverse; and on that day, I recall meeting only five of my classmates in person.
 For those who are not familiar, I am taking a Masters in Data Science, and my curriculum is 100% online.

-When I learned that volunteers were needed during commencement, I thought of the great opportunity and importance for giving back; also, I thought of the possibility of meeting my graduating classmates whom I have spent years studying in a virtual world, even if it was for a minute!
+When I learned that volunteers were needed during commencement, I thought of the great opportunity and importance of giving back; also, I thought of the possibility of meeting my graduating classmates whom I have spent years studying in a virtual world, even if it was for a minute!

 Greatest Feeling of Achievement